 Electrum – Lightweight Bitcoin Client (Desktop)

-Blockchain – Web based bitcoin wallet
+Blockchain – web-based bitcoin wallet

-Mycellium – Android Bitcoin Client
+Mycellium – Android B-coin Client